mannyfred/SentinelBruh/README.md

 When registering a VEH, RtlpAddVectoredExceptionHandler allocates and initializes a struct related to a VEH handler on the heap, adding a pointer to said struct into the VEH_LIST.

-Each VEH_HANDLER_ENTRY instance contains a bit of info, but they main thing we are after is the encoded pointer:
+Each VEH_HANDLER_ENTRY instance contains a bit of info, but the main thing we are after is the encoded pointer:

 | VEH_HANDLER_ENTRY                   |
 | ----------------------------------- |